 <a href="http://www.apple.com/mac/" title="Apple's Mac computers" >Mac Computers</a>

 - No Follow links – The nofollow attribute was initially instituted to address link spam and is commonly applied to paid links, so Google and other providers can easily identify them.
 Using this tag is more tedious than using the robots.txt version, but it is ideal when you have a mix of follow and nofollow links on a page.

 <a rel="nofollow" href="http://www.example.com/">Anchor Text</a>

 - Usability First– When creating content, think about your human visitors before search engines.
 Algorithms are not perfect, but they are trying to be, and focusing on usability means that search engine updates will help, not penalize you.

 - Staying Approachable – Follow all current usability and accessibility guidelines.
 Great websites that can help you with this include www.usability.gov and www.w3.org.
-Also, you may want to read our article about SEO as a guide for usability.

 - User Experience – Your interface should include an organized and user-friendly navigation system.
 If your visitors have to work to figure out how to get around the place, they are less likely to convert.

 - HTML Sitemaps – Large sites should create a sitemap.html page for your users.
 This provides an easy to understand directory that details the content of your site.
 Apple’s HTML site map is a great example, click to see.